Service Times

 • Here at HighPoint, your children are our top priority.
 We have a great staff of workers and volunteers to provide your child with an equally unique worship experience.

 Bible study is held on Wednesday nights beginning at 6:30 pm.
-During that time we have our Kids4truth program available for kids through 4th grade and Student worship as well.
+During that time we have our Kids4truth program available for kids through 5th grade and Student worship for 6-12th grades as well.

 Membership at HighPoint